- Buildings & Sites

 In Springfield, the efficiency of coming and going is streamlined.
 The region has a heritage as a central railroad hub and the birthplace of historic Route 66.
 A well-maintained infrastructure, cutting-edge traffic systems, and state-of-the art airport facilities continue this tradition, making travel to and from the Springfield Region ideal.

 The Springfield Region, in partnership with MoDOT, has completed around a dozen interchange reconstruction projects in the last 10 years.
 Most recently, the US 60/65 interchange in Southeast Springfield underwent a rebuild that not only significantly improved traffic flow, but also provided enhanced safety and greater accessibility for businesses, residents and visitors from across the Springfield 10-county region represented by the Springfield Regional Economic Partnership.

 Due to our efficient roadway systems, the region is home to more than 40 trucking terminals, representing all major national carriers including, but not limited to, Prime Trucking, TransLand, Trailiner and YRC, Inc.

 Two commercial airports and several general aviation facilities call the Springfield Region home, making travel for business or pleasure a breeze.
-Serving just under a million passengers in 2015 at the Springfield-Branson National Airport alone, traveling from one coast to the other is made easier with convenient and accessible air travel.
+Serving one million passengers in 2018 at the Springfield-Branson National Airport alone, traveling from one coast to the other is made easier with convenient and accessible air travel.

 Springfield-Branson National Airport (SGF)